Rated Excellent Online

 Specialist Lenders for Non-Standard Construction Secured Loans

 Second charge lenders are generally more flexible on construction type than first charge mortgage lenders, which is one of the reasons that secured loans can be a useful option for non-standard construction property owners.
-Specialist second charge lenders such as Together Money, Pepper Money and Precise Mortgages have broader construction type policies and more experienced underwriting teams who can assess unusual properties on their specific merits rather than applying blanket exclusions.
+Specialist second charge lenders such as Together Money, Pepper Money, Precise Mortgages, Norton Home Loans and United Trust Bank have broader construction type policies and more experienced underwriting teams who can assess unusual properties on their specific merits rather than applying blanket exclusions.

 Together Money in particular has a strong track record of accepting a wide range of non-standard construction types, including many that high-street lenders would decline.
 They take a common-sense underwriting approach that considers the specific characteristics of each property rather than applying rigid criteria.